 Opposite the keep, the Paravelle Tower has been built on top of a rock located at a corner of the outer walls.
 From its top, the view stretches to the Fontaine Valley and the Val d’Enfer.

 To end your visit, head towards the exit via the Lower Rooms (Salles Basses), accessible by covered stairs.

 On your way back, look up to the left and behind you as there are spectacular views of the rocky outcrop on which the castle was set.

 For more practical info, visit the official website of the castle.

 Les Carrières de Lumières

 The 2010 show was created around Sydney and Australia while in 2011, it focused on the life and the works of Leonardo da Vinci.
-In 2012, the show is called “Gauguin, Van Gogh, painters of colours” and will run from the 30th March 2012 to the 6th January 2013.
+In 2012, the show was called “Gauguin, Van Gogh, painters of colours”.

 The Alpilles are easily accessible by car from Provence’s main cities Marseille, Arles, and Avignon, as well as from the cities of Nîmes and Montpellier through an excellent network of motorways, the French “autoroutes”.